 A trade secret is information such as a formula‚ pattern‚ compilation‚ program‚ device‚ method‚ technique‚ or process that derives a unique and significant value from its secrecy.
 In other words‚ a trade secret is valuable because it is kept secret.
 While the information may be useful or beneficial to others‚ by keeping the information secret‚ trade secret holders are able to monopolize the information for their benefit.
-Examples of trade secrets include the formula for Coke and KFC’s fried chicken recipe.
+For more information, see our trade secret law and trade secret litigation pages.

 Requirements for a Valid Trade Secret

 There is no registration or evaluation process for trade secrets.
 Requiring a trade secret holder to register and disclose its trade secrets to a governing body such as the USPTO would defeat the very purpose of a trade secret.
 Because there is no overseeing body‚ a trade secret holder will only be required to prove the validity of its trade secrets if it is forced to bring a trade secret misappropriation action.
 The court will analyze the trade secret and determine if it satisfies the jurisdictional requirements for trade secret protection under the Uniform Trade Secrets Act (“UTSA”) or other state laws.

 Under the UTSA‚ in order to be protected as a trade secret‚ the information must meet three major requirements.
 First‚ a trade secret must derive economic value from its secrecy.
 Second‚ the information must not be readily known or ascertainable.
 Third‚ the trade secret holder must utilize reasonable efforts to preserve the secrecy of the information.